eduMFA/eduMFA/doc/tokens/authentication_modes.rst

 .. uml::
   :width: 500

-  Service -> privacyIDEA: POST /validate/check
+  Service -> eduMFA: POST /validate/check
-  Service <-- privacyIDEA
+  Service <-- eduMFA

-The *Service* is an application that is protected with a second factor by privacyIDEA.
+The *Service* is an application that is protected with a second factor by eduMFA.

 * The user enters a OTP PIN along with an OTP value at the *Service*.
-* The plugin sends a request to the ``/validate/check`` endpoint of privacyIDEA:
+* The plugin sends a request to the ``/validate/check`` endpoint of eduMFA:

   .. code-block:: text